janpauldahlke/angular-multi-project-scaffolding/README.md

 <br/>

-### 8.2 - Extensions recommendations
+### 8.2 - Setting up extensions recommendations

-In workspace root, in `.vscode` directory, in `extensions.json` file, add this lines:
+In to `.vscode` directory, in to `extensions.json` file, add this recommendations:

     {
     	...,